+Kerrie Wilson holds a degree in Environmental Science (1999) from the University of Queensland.
 After completing her PhD in Conservation Biology at The University of Melbourne in collaboration with the UNEP World Conservation Monitoring Centre in Cambridge, Kerrie undertook post-doctoral research at The Ecology Centre before accepting the role of Director of Conservation with The Nature Conservancy Australia program.
-Kerrie returned to academia in 2008.
-She teaches in Conservation Biology and Climate Change courses.
+Kerrie returned to academia in 2008 after being awarded an Australian Research Council (ARC) Postdoctoral Fellowship at The University of Queensland.
+She taught in Conservation Biology and Climate Change courses.

 Kerrie is a leading interdisciplinary decision scientist with more than 190 research publications focusing on various applied resource allocation problems, such as where to invest limited resources to protect or restore biodiversity and what factors influence investment success.
 She has developed analytical approaches to capture the social context in environmental decision making and demonstrated how to integrate social, economic and ecological analyses to improve evaluation and prediction of the outcomes of environmental policies and programs.
 Her research has been published in journals such as Nature, Science, PLOS Biology, Nature Climate Change, and Proceedings of the National Academy of Sciences.